Here’s a great lesson for the New Year:

 Same goes for life.
 We make mistakes.
 We make the wrong decisions.
 We break our promises and get our priorities scrambled.
 We make a jumble of our relationships.
 But we cannot unscramble the messes we make.
 Certain situations in our lives may no longer be appealing, but we can’t rewrite history.
 We can’t reclaim the rich, golden yolks of opportunities missed, or repair a fragile relationship once it’s cracked apart.
 What we can do is to live and learn: Live to our utmost potential, with God’s infinite love and strong support: and when we do fail (and we will, repeatedly), Learn from our failings.

 We all have regrets.
 If we had time machines, many of us would spend so much time in our pasts, trying to fix things, that we’d miss out on what the future holds.
 The Apostle Paul once wrote: “I don’t mean to say that … I have already reached perfection. …No, dear brothers and sisters, I have not achieved it, but I focus on this one thing: Forgetting the past and looking forward to what lies ahead, I press on….”
 (Philippians 3:12-13 NLT)

 We can’t unscramble our past mistakes.
 So learn the lessons they teach, but put the mistakes behind you.
 And then move forward.
 Everyday provides new opportunities.
-2018 is nearly upon us.
+2020 is upon us.
 Let’s embrace it with genuine optimism and gladness in our hearts!